aaronprunty/setup-plutus-playground-macos/README.md

 Interpreter ready
 ```

 Next, we will start the Plutus Playground Client in a new terminal tab (or window).
-Hit (command+t) or (command+n) to open up a new terminal.

-Change into the `plutus-apps/` directory:
+Hit (command+t) or (command+n) to open up a new terminal and change into the `plutus-apps/` directory:
 ```
 $ cd $HOME/cardano-src/plutus-apps/
 ```